 "It's making us uncompetitive.
 It's a huge cost structure, and the Conservative Party of British Columbia is committed to getting rid of those costs and returning that money back to people to be able to deal with the affordability," he said.

-His statement comes just a week after David Eby said that if Ottawa dropped the legal requirement for carbon pricing, then his New Democrat government would also drop the tax on consumers.
+His statement comes just a week after Eby said that if Ottawa dropped the legal requirement for carbon pricing, then his New Democrat government would also drop the tax on consumers.

-Furstenau told reporters after her speech that the other party leaders are offering "a lot of fear and a lot of anger and a lot of finger pointing."
+Furstenau said the other party leaders are offering "a lot of fear and a lot of anger and a lot of finger pointing" and a minority government would mean "built-in accountability" for the party in power.

 "We have a real opportunity in British Columbia in this election to not give any party all of the power, to not have a winner-take-all outcome," she said.
 "We see when we have majority governments in this province, they do not deliver on what they promise, but they do a whole bunch of things that they didn't promise, and they do it without being able to be held accountable by the legislature or by the people of sa国际传媒"